srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

     /* mcs: 16, */
   },

-The Callbox should now be correctly configured to enable it to work correctly with srsUE for 5G NSA testing.
+The Callbox should now be correctly configured for 5G NSA testing with srsUE.

 Implementation
 **************

-Once the UE and Callbox are properly configured the next step is to run the UE and Callbox.
+Following configuration, we can run the UE and Callbox.
 The following order should be used when running the network:

 	1. MME